diyscif/diyscif/scif-thesis.md

 defense being a heavily attenuating wall, floor, and ceiling construction with a sound-attenuating door and muffled vents.

-The wall, floor, and ceiling constructions draw upon DIN standardized and Knauf-manufactured, proprietary components.
+The wall, floor, and ceiling constructions draw upon DIN standardized components and Knauf-manufactured, proprietary products.
 The walls are built with the Knauf W115-75Y6-10 drywall system, which comes with a certified sound attenuation level of $R_w$ = 73.2 dB [@knauf, p.
 14].
 All corners and joints are carried out to manfucaturer specifications.
 According to the manufacturer documentation,